This post may contain affiliate links. Please read our disclosure.

 Compression therapy and diabetes

 Diabetes is one of the underlying conditions that can cause peripheral neuropathy.
-Those that have diabetes are at greater risk of complications related to circulation.
+Those who have diabetes are at greater risk of complications related to circulation.
 These include peripheral arterial disease and chronic venous insufficiency.

 Compression socks can help ease these symptoms by increasing your blood circulation.
 However, if you have been diagnosed with peripheral neuropathy, you need to see your doctor before using compression socks.